 This program can usually be completed in two years, including summers.

-Alternatively, the Master of Science degree in Chemistry is offered through a joint program with the Department of Applied Science that also leads to a Ph.D. in Applied Science.
-A Thesis is not required for the M.S. portion of the joint degree program.
+Alternatively, the Master of Science degree in Chemistry is offered through a combined program with the Department of Applied Science that also leads to a Ph.D. in Applied Science.
+A Thesis is not required for the M.S. portion of the combined degree program.